-Equity Oriented Fund Equity Oriented Fund Particulars Investors Mutual Fund Tax on income distribution Income distributed would be taxable in the hands of unitholders as per applicable slabs Resident investor: 10% tax needs to be deducted on income distributed (not applicable to capital gain) Non-Resident investor: 20% tax needs to be deducted in case of payment to NRI and Non Domestic company / Foreign Company Capital Gain Tax 1) Long Term 10% (12.5% w.e.f.
-23 Jul 2024) Nil Resident Investor: No TDS Non-Resident Indian and Non-Domestic company / Foreign company: TDS at the rate of 10%@ (12.5% w.e.f.
-23 Jul 2024) 2) Short Term 15% (20% w.e.f.
-23 Jul 2024) Resident investor: No TDS NRI and Non-Domestic company / Foreign company: TDS at the rate of 15%@ (20% w.e.f.
-23 Jul 2024)
+Equity Oriented Fund

+Particulars Investors Mutual Fund Tax on income Income distributed would be taxable Resident investor: 10% tax needs to be deducted on income distribution in the hands of unitholders as per distributed (not applicable to capital gain) applicable slabs Non-Resident investor: 20% tax needs to be deducted in case of payment to NRI and non-Domestic company/Foreign Company Capital Gain Tax: 1) Long Term 10% (12.5% w.e.f.
+23 July 2024) Resident investor: Nil Non-Resident Indian and Non- Domestic company/Foreign company: TDS at the rate of 10%@ (12.5% w.e.f.
+23 July 2024) 2) Short Term 15% (20% w.e.f.
+23 July 2024) Resident investor: No TDS NRI and non-Domestic company/Foreign company: TDS at the rate of 15%@ (20% w.e.f.
+23 July 2024)

-A fund shall be treated as equity oriented mutual fund where the investible funds are invested by way of equity shares in domestic companies to the extent of more than sixty-five per cent of the total proceeds of such fund;
+A fund shall be treated as equity oriented mutual fund where the investible funds are invested by way of equity shares in domestic companies to the extent of more than sixty-five per cent of the total proceeds of such fund.